rmistry75/BlackLineAPIJam/Basic/Lab 2 API Security - Securing APIs with API Keys/README.md

 ![image alt text](./media/image_4.png)

 * Select *Verify API Key* policy from the *Security* section of the list.
-The name can be changed or left at the default.
+Name the policy "VAK-VerifyKey" as shown below.

 * Click **Add**